 This model was one of a pair built in tandem by Andy Wiles and myself.
 I built (in principle at least) two bodies and Andy the two chassis.
 Andy's model was based on the Cambrian Railways' Merion.
 It is based on the Impetus kit but modified (chimney, safety valve cover, spectacle plate and bunker) for the specific prototype.

-The passenger stock modelled up until now has depended on similar coincidences to the locomotives; in 1920 the Midland sold various carriages to the B & M and by happy coincidence it was these that PC used as the prototype for their excellent etched brass kits.
-The only drawback I have encountered with these kits in the suspension system, so I am in the process of modifying the chassis with prototype springing units which IKB Models intend to market.
+The passenger stock modelled up until now has depended on similar circumstances to the locomotives; in 1920 the Midland sold various carriages to the B & M and by happy coincidence it was these that PC used as the prototype for their excellent etched brass kits.
+The only drawback I have encountered with these kits in the suspension system, so I modified the chassis to incorporate with prototype springing units which IKB Models were developing at the time.
+The re-built chassis rum very satisfactorily, though it should be said that Llanastr being less than six feet long of straight track does not present an arduous testing ground.
 To redress the balance I ought to say that I have seen these coaches built by other modellers working perfectly satisfactorily - it is just that I can’t get on with them.

 Amongst my collection of kits to be built I have a set of Trevor Chariton etched zinc B & M coach sides and one day . . . ...